What is Bravelle?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Some women using this medicine develop a condition called ovarian hyperstimulation syndrome (OHSS), especially after the first treatment.
+Some women using Bravelle develop a condition called ovarian hyperstimulation syndrome (OHSS), especially after the first treatment.
 OHSS can be a life threatening condition.
-Stop using urofollitropin, do not have sexual intercourse, and call your doctor right away if you have any of the following symptoms of OHSS:
+Stop using Bravelle, do not have sexual intercourse, and call your doctor right away if you have any of the following symptoms of OHSS:

 stomach pain, bloating;